 Start with the seeds

 Kids will learn more by looking at the growing process when it begins from seeds.
 Sprouting and nurturing young seedling are an integral part of gardening with kids.
 Start with the seeds indoors and transport them to garden beds once they are ready.
+Another method is by getting your kids a grow kit like a mushroom spray and grow kit to learn how a fungus grows.
+It is easy to set up and maintain, making it perfect for kids and gardening beginners.

 Do some prep work behind the scenes